Meg Ryan: Public image and legacy

 For much of her career, Ryan typically played cheerful, witty, and quirky women in romantic comedies, but she has also starred in thrillers, dramas, and action films.
 Ryan does not feel she was pigeonholed into the romantic comedy genre, explaining that they comprise a comparatively small portion of her filmography, and insists that her desire to explore different genres as an actor did not stem from any pressure to reinvent herself, but rather a genuine passion for trying new roles.
-Described as an embodiment of the girl next door archetype, the media dubbed Ryan "America's sweetheart" due to both her wholesome on and offscreen personas, a label she admitted to feeling conflicted about.
+Described as an embodiment of the girl next door archetype, the media dubbed Ryan "America's sweetheart" (a description first applied to silent screen star Mary Pickford) due to her wholesome on and offscreen personas; it was a label she admitted to feeling conflicted about.
 Joanna Robinson of Vanity Fair felt Ryan's early roles limited both the jobs she was offered and audience perception of her.
 However, journalist Andrew Anthony insists Ryan was greatly responsible for the image she perpetuated, rather than a victim of it.

 Some of the actress' attempts to explore different archetypes and genres have been met with mixed results.
 Notably, her role in In the Cut (2003) drew backlash from critics and fans, after which she dramatically limited her workload and public appearances.
 The New Republics David Thomson said Ryan became "widely regarded as that nice girl next door ... who lost her sweetness" after the film.
 In retrospect, Ryan said they should have prepared audiences for her departure from the archetype she had become known for.
 According to Anthony Brett of The Daily Telegraph, Ryan's infamous Parkinson interview damaged her reputation for several years.
-Ryan's public image also suffered from rumors that she had cheated on then-husband Dennis Quaid with Proof of Life (2000) co-star Russell Crowe.
-In 2019, Ryan described herself as a "terrible celebrity" who finds fame to be uncomfortable, exhausting and disabling.
+Ryan's public image also suffered from rumors that she had an affair with her Proof of Life (2000) co-star Russell Crowe while still married to Dennis Quaid In 2019, Ryan described herself as a "terrible celebrity" who finds fame to be uncomfortable, exhausting and disabling.